 Who is Liable in a Truck Accident?

 In Pennsylvania, the individual who caused the accident is liable for it.
 Therefore, a passenger car driver can be liable for a truck accident, even if they were injured and the truck driver wasn’t if it is determined that the passenger car driver caused the accident.
-Call our Philadelphia truck accident attorneys at the Law Office of Jared S. Zafran to discuss the details of your case.
+Call our Philadelphia truck accident attorneys at The Law Office of Jared S. Zafran, LLC to discuss the details of your case.